ICPRplshelp/UofT-Timetable-Manager/README.md

 Maven manages these dependencies, so you don't need to worry about installing external packages.

+## Sources

+The information for all courses is sourced from this link: [Here](https://timetable.iit.artsci.utoronto.ca/api/20229/courses?org=&section=F,S,Y)

 ## Running the project

 Please read the section below before running this for the first time.